BattleAxeVR/OK_Cloud_Streamer/README.md

 -The client being open source means you can enable platform-wide features for PC VR gaming, such as waist-oriented locomotion (a software-only version of Decamove).

+Design Philosophy:

+-Keep things as simple and "Plug n Play" as possible.
+-Reduce clicks ("time to fun") needed to achieve something to a bare minimum, ideally zero.

+For ex: the first time you start the app, you set the IP address once and forget about it.
+Subsequent times can automatically log-in to the same IP.
+This IP and auto-connect feature can be changed manually using the UI control panel.

+-Support as many pieces of hardware and user configurations as possible: input bindings remapping, multiple joysticks (paired via Bluetooth or USB port), Android gamepads, HOTAS, Steering wheels.
+This may be achieved via either SDL3 or AnyHere USB forwarding to PC (for 1:1 support on remote PC as if it were connected locally, w/o any code needed).

 See here:

 https://twitter.com/BattleAxeVR/status/1683233951614107648